top of page

 • Flecks and texture

-In high-fire glazes, these minerals can rise to the surface, forming crystallised or mottled textures depending on the firing atmosphere.
-When added to raw clays, they lend a natural speckling — each pot holding its own quiet map of the Highland soil.
+In high-fire glazes these iron-rich grains can rise to the surface, forming mottled or crystalline textures depending on the firing atmosphere.
+In clay bodies they lend a natural speckling, each pot carrying its own quiet map of the Highland soil.

 As with everything we gather, these black sands are part of a wider philosophy: